Aman17123/GoRafts.com/README.md

 👨‍💻 Authors
-Aman Nakoti – Frontend & React Development

-Kshitiz Kothari – UI/UX & Design
+Aman Nakoti and Kshitiz Kothari – Frontend & React Development  – UI/UX & Design

 📝 License / Copyright
 © 2025 Aman Nakoti & Kshitiz Kothari.
 Licensed to GoRafts for use only.